 Unlike Jackrabbit 2, Oak does not index content by default.
-Custom indexes need to be created when necessary, much like with traditional relational databases.
-If there is no index for a specific query, possibly many nodes will be traversed.
-The query may still work but probably be very slow.
+Custom indexes must be created when necessary, much like with traditional relational databases.
+If there is no index for a specific query, many nodes are possibly traversed.
+The query may still work but it is likely slow.

 If Oak encounters a query without an index, a WARN level log message is printed:

 *WARN* Traversed 1000 nodes with filter Filter(query=select ...) consider creating an index or changing the query